Here's how to make Optimized Storage on the Mac work best for you

 How to manage files and folders stored in iCloud on the Mac

-You may want to keep some, or all of your apps synced with iCloud, but don't need to keep all of the files and folders that are saved in them.
+You may want to keep some or all of your apps synced with iCloud, but you don't need to keep all of the files and folders saved in them.
 You can reduce some of the storage used up by removing unneeded data.

 - Open a Finder window.